swannodette/swannodette.github.com/_posts/2015-01-02-the-essence-of-clojurescript-redux.md

 ./script/repl
 ```

-It will be take a while the first time as we compile the standard
+It will take a few seconds the first time as we compile the standard
 library.
 It should be very fast to start on subsequent runs.

 Once we have a REPL up and running let's import something and try it: